Design Custom Gear

 Some of the clip art flags out there have 48 stars.
 Some have far less.
 We’re not sure why other than lazy designers.
 If you want to stay true to the flag, count the stars.
 The obvious exception to this is the Betsy Ross Flag with 13 stars.

 Don’t have the stars pointing backward on sleeve prints

 It’s the opposite of how a flag is normally displayed, also known as the “reverse side flag” and is the standard for shoulder patches on military and first responder uniforms.
 This way, the stars point forward as you walk (as if carrying a flag).
 The stars should be to the right on a left sleeve print, like normal.

 You may ask, why would I want to do that?
 You’d be surprised by what people do.
 The simple reason for this rule is that you never want to be sitting on the flag.
 Nothing against your butt, it’s just a bit rude.

 This is a common mistake that happens when you are printing a flag with a single color of ink (white, usually) on a darker shirt color (including red and navy).
 In these cases, invert single-color clip art flags so that they are negative–but will print positive.
 For the best results, add an outline.
 If you don’t know how to do this on your own, simply put in a request with your order and our art department is happy to do it for you for free.

 Don’t show the flag upside down, accidentally or otherwise

 An upside-down flag signals distress, and it can also signify being anti-America.
 How would this happen accidentally?
-If you print the flag sideways on a sleeve, when you raise your arm (to point, lets’s say) the flag will appear upside down.
+If you print the flag sideways on a sleeve, the flag will appear upside down when you raise your arm (to point, let’s say).
 Avoid this entirely by not printing the flag sideways on a sleeve.

 Don’t use the wrong colors